pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

 The Work Phase
 --------------

-The work phase by default does the following steps:
+The :meth:`work <pyesm.component.ComponentCompute.work>` phase by default does the following steps:

 #.
 Copies files from the experiment tree to the work folder
 #.
 Modifies files in the work folder if needed